 A number of new business models have emerged in recent years that aim to capitalise on overcapacity that can be found in many industries, with collaborative use services such as AirBnB and RelayRides making use of a surplus in space and car ownership.
 However, a project developed between Thomas Rau and Philips sought to design out overcapacity from the start by selling light as a service.

 The idea of a ‘performance economy’, developed by Walter Stahel since the 1970s, insists on the importance of selling services rather than products.
-Through this method, manufacturers can retain greater control over the items they product and the embodied energy and materials, thus enabling better maintenance, reconditioning and recovery.
+Through this method, manufacturers can retain greater control over the items they produce and the embodied energy and materials, thus enabling better maintenance, reconditioning and recovery.
 Customers benefit too, as they only pay for the service they require and use, and often receive a better service as the manufacturer has a greater interest in providing a product that lasts.

 I told Philips, ‘Listen, I need so many hours of light in my premises every year.
 If you think you need a lamp, or electricity, or whatever – that’s fine.
 But I want nothing to do with it.
 I’m not interested in the product, just the performance.
 I want to buy light, and nothing else.